49 Different Types of Saws and Their Uses – Which is Right For You?

 18. Carcass Saw

-Referring to the framework carcass of a cabinet – not an animal – the carcass saw is remarkably similar to a tenon saw.
+Referring to the framework carcass of a cabinet (not an animal), the carcass saw is remarkably similar to a tenon saw.
 Their stiff blades make them useful for precise cuts across wood grain thanks to their crosscut filed teeth.
-It’s a particularly specialized saw that’s meant for smaller work than a tenon saw can handle accurately.
+It’s a particularly specialized saw meant for more minor work than a tenon saw can handle accurately.